California Appeals

 Sample winning briefs

 As pointed out elsewhere on this Web site, written briefs are by far the most important part of an appeal.
-Below are links to two fairly recent winning briefs that John Derrick has filed.
-(The briefs will download in PDF format; Acrobat Reader or equivalent required.)
+Below are links to two sample winning briefs filed by John Derrick.

 (Appellate briefs are public record documents.
 No confidences are violated by their publication.)

-• Click here to download John Derrick’s brief.
+• Click here to download John Derrick’s winning brief.

 • Click here to download the Court of Appeal’s opinion.

-• Click here to download John Derrick’s brief.
+• Click here to download John Derrick’s winning brief.

 • Click here to download the Court of Appeal’s opinion.